PranavShekhar30/Food-You-Love/README.md

 # Medical-Insurance-Cost-Prediction
-Using Machine Learning with Python.
-Linear Regression Model
+Using Machine Learning with Python - Linear Regression Model